simonen/obsidian/LINUX 1/NETWORK SERVICES/DNS/Troubleshooting and Diagnostics.md

 #### host - DNS lookup utility

-The host utility is a replacement for the old nslookup utility
+The host utility is a replacement for the old `nslookup` utility

-Package
+Packages:
-bind-utils
+`bind-utils`

 To do a nameserver lookup for a domain